 Producers of altogether more elegant accessories, the group of designers at Aussie label Bellroy have become renowned for their stylish, modern take on everything from wallets and bags to passport holders and laptop cases.
 But it’s this Premium Classic that has caught our attention, constructed using high quality, sustainable leathers merged with dyed fabrics that age with more grace than standard market efforts.
-It also features a 15” laptop holder and a water resistant media compartment.
+It also features a 15” laptop sleeve and a water resistant media compartment.

 A brand for life besides the beach maybe, but Kelly Slater's Outerknown label is also known for its sustainable efforts and tough, rugged approach to fashion.
 It's with this in mind that the brand has teamed up with Japanese label New Life Project for a range of backpacks.